-Our personal injury lawyers have years of experience advocating for the rights of people injured in accidents.
+Our car accident attorneys have years of experience advocating for the rights of people injured in accidents.
 If you find yourself in this situation, you can find out what legal options are at your disposal today.
 We provide aggressive legal representation and excellent client service to victims of bicycle accidents in NJ.

 Any injury victim considering taking legal action can consult with us for free.
 We will analyze your case and explain the options in a free consultation even if you aren't sure if you have the right to sue.

 Injuries that result from bicycle accidents are not uncommon, but proving someone's negligence caused them directly can be challenging.
 Nevertheless, it's important to remember that in addition to being responsible for their own actions, New Jersey drivers also have an obligation to spot potential collisions and avoid them as much as possible.